rt-net/stack-chan/firmware/docs/flashing-firmware.md

 Using `xsbug`, you can check logs, set breakpoints (temporarily pause the program at specific lines), and perform step-by-step execution.
 For detailed instructions on how to use `xsbug`, please refer to the [official documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/xsbug.md).

-## (Optional) Writing user application (mods)
+## Writing user application (mods)

 The following command is used to build and write a mod.

 _No `sudo` required for the command._
+When the writing is completed, the message "COMPLETE" is displayed.
+If you don't see it, it's likely that you can't write to it.
+In that case, you need to reset the stack-chan and quickly flash the mod, but hold down the reset button for at least 3 seconds to enter forced write mode.

 ```console
 $ npm run mod --target=esp32/m5stack_cores3 [mod manifest file path]
 ```

-If written correctly, the face of Stack-chan will appear a few seconds after startup.
-The M5Stack buttons will change Stack-chan's behavior as follows:

-- **A Button** (in the case of CoreS3, the bottom-left area of the screen) ...
-Stack-chan will look in a random direction every 5 seconds.
-- **B Button** (in the case of CoreS3, the bottom-center area of the screen) ...
-Stack-chan will look left, right, down, and up.
-- **C Button** (in the case of CoreS3, the bottom-right area of the screen) ...
-The color of Stack-chan's face will invert.

 **Example: Installing [`mods/look_around`](../mods/look_around/)**